Professional Reviews

 Katarina Glamoslija Katarina Glamoslija

 Short on time?
-Here’s the best VPN for accessing content unavailable in Russia in 2023:
+Here’s the best VPN for Russia in 2024:

-• 🥇 ExpressVPN (#1 VPN in 2023) — It’s consistently able to access the free and open internet from Russia, including social media platforms and news sites.
-It also has high-level security, maintains blazing-fast speeds, and comes with a 30-day money-back guarantee.
-Accepted payment methods include YooMoney (Yandex), Qiwi Wallet, WebMoney, Bitcoin, and many others.
+• 🥇 ExpressVPN (#1 VPN in 2024) — It works in Russia (as confirmed by our tester in Russia), has high-level security, maintains blazing-fast speeds, and comes with a 30-day money-back guarantee.
+Accepted payment methods include YooMoney (Yandex), WebMoney, Bitcoin, and others.

-To freely access global websites and apps from Russia, you’ll need a VPN that offers strong security features to keep your connection private, maintains fast speeds across all servers, and is able to bypass internet restrictions and censorship.
+To securely browse the internet in Russia, you’ll need a VPN that works in restrictive countries, offers strong security features to keep your connection private, and maintains fast speeds across all servers.

-There are a lot of VPNs to choose from, but some of them don’t work as advertised — they provide insufficient security, have slow speeds, and are pretty inconsistent when trying to access restricted sites.
+There are a lot of VPNs to choose from, but some of them don’t work as advertised — they either don’t work well, provide insufficient security, or have slow speeds.

-However, I found a few VPNs that work great in Russia and can consistently access websites around the globe.
-My favorite is ExpressVPN because it’s great at circumventing firewalls, is ultra secure, and has very fast speeds.
+However, I found a few VPNs that work great in Russia with the help of my colleague in Russia.
+My favorite is ExpressVPN because it works in censorship-heavy countries like Russia, is ultra secure, and has very fast speeds.

 Try ExpressVPN Now